pingcap/docs/data-migration/mysql/overview.md

 [DM](https://github.com/pingcap/dm) supports the full data migration and the incremental data replication, However, the data import speed of DM in the current version is not fast.

-Therefore, it is still recommended [Dumpling](https://github.com/pingcap/dumpling) and [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md) in large data import scenarios, and recommended [DM](https://github.com/pingcap/dm) in small and incremental data synchronization scenarios.
+Therefore, it is recommended to use [Dumpling](https://github.com/pingcap/dumpling) and [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md) in large data import scenarios, and [DM](https://github.com/pingcap/dm) in small and incremental data synchronization scenarios.

 ## Topics